NDeyneka/Cache-server-2/README.md

 When server is running it's possible to test it with special tests written in bat-files.
 They can be found in directory [tests directory](CacheServer/Tests).
+Output is written to file and can be compared with sample output files in the same directory.

 ## Acknowledgements